THE LIKE-A-PRO ICE CREAM

 3 more ways to make this strawberry ice cream:

 THE FRENCH-STYLE ICE CREAM.
 Rich and velvety, this is a custard-based ice cream; a tad bit tricky to make, but so much worth it.
-With strawberries, cream, sugar, and egg yolks.
+With fresh strawberries, milk, heavy cream, sugar, egg yolks.

 THE ITALIAN WAY.
 This is your hot weather ice cream: easy to make, and resistant to melting.
-Perfect for popsicle moulds, too.
-With strawberries, milk, cream, sugar, and corn starch.
+Also the lowest in heavy cream.
+With fresh strawberries, milk, heavy cream, sugar, cornstarch.

 Do not reduce or replace anything; everything is there for a reason.